isomerpages/moe-marisstellahigh/_cca/CCA (Secondary)/Bowling.md

 C Division - Mainly Friday

 **From May to July**<br>
-B Division - Every Monday <br>
+B Division - Once a week <br>
-C Division - Every Wednesday and Friday
+C Division - Twice a week

 **During Off Season (August to December)**<br>
-Secondary 1 - Every Monday and Wednesday
-Secondary 2- Every Wednesday and Friday
-Secondary 3- Every Monday and Friday
+Training as per schedule